SAP/fundamental/docs/pages/resources/how-to-use-scss.md

 ## Core Functions and Mixins
 {:.docs-header-h2}

-Fiori Fundamentals comes with some very useful built-in functions and mixins to help maintain consistency and quality of your SCSS source files.
+SAP Fundamentals comes with some very useful built-in functions and mixins to help maintain consistency and quality of your SCSS source files.
 We recommend that you utilize these functions instead of hard coding colors, spacing, fonts, etc. in your code to keep CSS low specificity.
 Utilizing functions also helps in retaining the integrity of the theming options and makes it easy to switch between different themes such as a high-contrast theme for accessibility or a brand specific theme.

 > **Note:** In order to use the functions and mixins, please ensure that you are importing the functions SCSS files <br>
 > `@import "~fiori-fundamentals/scss/core/functions";` <br>